Security-Onion-Solutions/securityonion-docs/logstash.rst

 Since Logstash no longer parses logs in Security Onion 2, modifying existing parsers or adding new parsers should be done via :ref:`elasticsearch`.

-All custom logstash pipeline configurations should be places in /opt/so/saltstack/local/salt/logstash/pipelines/config/custom.
+All custom logstash pipeline configurations should be placed in /opt/so/saltstack/local/salt/logstash/pipelines/config/custom.

 If you are modifying/adding a new manager pipeline add the following to your global.sls files